-14. There is not much difference in temperature of Venus in day and night.
+14. There is not much difference in the temperature of Venus day and night.

 This is due to the very slow movement of the solar winds across the surface of the planet.

-And one possible reason can be this that it’s atmosphere is mostly composed of carbon dioxide.
+And one possible reason can be that it’s the atmosphere is mostly composed of carbon dioxide.

 16. This Planet has a weak magnetic field.
 This surprised many scientists, who think Venus to have a magnetic field similar in to Earth’s.